aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 ```

 ### Creating an Activity with Encryption using a Customer Managed Key
+When you provide a symmetric KMS key, all inputs/ outputs from the Step Functions Activity will be encrypted using the provided KMS key:
 ```
 const kmsKey = new kms.Key(stack, 'Key');
 const activity = new sfn.Activity(this, 'ActivityWithCMKEncryptionConfiguration', {